AnyChart/docs.anychart.com/Basic_Charts/Radar_Plot/Overview.md

 logScale.minimum(10);
 logScale.maximum(10000);

-// set the logarithmic scale as the Y-scale chart.yScale(logScale);
+// set the logarithmic scale as the y-scale chart.yScale(logScale);
 ```

-The following sample shows how to configure the appearance of the X and Y axes and invert the Y-scale:
+The following sample shows how to configure the appearance of the X- and Y-axes and invert the Y-scale:

 {sample}BCT\_Radar\_Chart\_03{sample}